Convert log fields to metrics

 Data Retention Period

-If you shorten the data retention period, SLS deletes all expired metrics within 1 hour.
-The data volume that is displayed for Usage Details on the homepage of the SLS console is updated the next day.
-For example, if you change the data retention period from 5 days to 1 day, SLS deletes the metrics of the previous four days within 1 hour.
+If you shorten the retention period, SLS deletes expired metrics within 1 hour.
+The Usage Details on the SLS console homepage updates the next day.
+For example, changing the retention period from 5 to 1 day deletes the previous four days of metrics within 1 hour.

 Shards

 The number of shards.
-SLS provides shards that allow you to read and write data.
-Each shard supports a write capacity of 5 MB/s and 500 writes/s and a read capacity of 10 MB/s and 100 reads/s.
-You can create up to 10 shards in each metricstore.
-You can create up to 200 shards in each project.
+Each shard supports 5 MB/s and 500 writes/s for writing, and 10 MB/s and 100 reads/s for reading.
+Maximum: 10 shards per metricstore, 200 per project.
 For more information, see Shard.

 Automatic Sharding

-If you turn on Automatic Sharding, SLS increases the number of shards when the existing shards cannot accommodate the data that is written.
+If you turn on Automatic Sharding, SLS increases shards when write capacity is insufficient.
 For more information, see Manage shards.

 Maximum Shards